TobiasNx/Catmandu-Testing/DuePub-Test/Readme.md

 Things that I found:

 - differences to metafacture morph:
-  - While the final metadata structure of the record can be recognised in the morph.
-You create the structure and add fitting pieses.
+  - While the final metadata structure of the record can be recognised in the Morph.
+You create the structure and add fitting pieces.
+Once you set a piece you cannot do anything with it.
 Catmandu Fix is a reconstruction operation.
 You have a record and rebuild, move, transform and throw stuff away.
+Since you remodel a data set you also can remodel already changed fields.

   - Catmandu is usind *JSON-Path*, that metafacture is not.
 While XML files do not have arrays in Catmandu repeatable fields are constructed as arrays.